opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 After sending the order for approval, you can change the cost centre and approving officer for the order within a designated period.

 ### How to amend order approval details
-From the E-commerce Order mini-app:
-1. In the **Orders** page, tap on the order you want to amend.
+1. Go to the **Orders** tab, and tap on the order you want to amend.
 2. Scroll down to the bottom, and tap **Amend approval**.
 4. Tap **Proceed to amend**.
 The order status will be changed to Pending Submission.
 5. Make changes to the cost centre and/or approving officer.